lilpolymath/emu8086/README.md

 # emu8086
-List of codes I wrote with assembly
+Contains a list of codes I wrote with assembly.
+Simple and helpful